 The new runway of the airport has six entry and exit points from and to the taxi way.
 At these points the jets are moving slow, but still creating – depending on the type of aircraft and its engines – substantially harmful blasts.
 That is especially a problem, when an aircraft starts to turn at one of the entry points, because then the rear of the aircraft is facing towards service roads, buildings or equipment.
-For protection in these areas Muscat International Airport asked us for an offer to provide three sections of jet-blast deflector fences with an overall length of 162.5 meters and a height of 4.30 meters.
+For protection in these areas Muscat International Airport asked us for an offer to provide three sections of jet blast deflectors with an overall length of 162.5 meters and a height of 4.30 meters.

 After a phase of planning and negotiating we were delighted to win this tender against major competitors.
 The supply agreement was signed in the beginning of 2013.
 We then ordered the required materials – sourcing in the same region where we produce, resulting in an effective production with a low profile ecological footprint.

-The jet-blast deflectors for Muscat Airport were treated with hot-dip galvanization for corrosion protection.
-It also shields the material against the impact of the jet-blast and – very important in case of the project in Oman – heat, wind, sand and salt water.
+The jet blast deflectors for Muscat Airport were treated with hot-dip galvanization for corrosion protection.
+It also shields the material against the impact of the jet blast and – very important in case of the project in Oman – heat, wind, sand and salt water.
 The colored powder-coating in this project was classical red and white.
 The compact Blast-Ex package for Oman was shipped through Hamburg and Dubai to a port near Muscat.

-Our Blast-Ex deflectors showed their quality and reliability in the challenging desert environment and Muscat International Airport ordered a second batch of another 271.5 meters length.
+Our Blast-Ex jet blast deflectors showed their quality and reliability in the challenging desert environment and Muscat International Airport ordered a second batch of another 271.5 meters length.
 These fences are being implemented right now (May 2015).

-» More about: Blast-Ex Jet-Blast Deflectors
+» More about: Blast-Ex Jet Blast Deflectors